exakat/php-dictionary/dictionary/traversal.ini.rst

 Traversal
 ---------

-A traversal is the list of all elements in a data structure.
+A traversal is the process to list of all elements in a data structure.

-foreach() is a command to do a traversal on an array or an iterable object.
+foreach() is a command to do a traversal on an array, an object or an iterable object.
+It is also possible to use an iterator.

 Traversal may be recursive : for example, the recursive iterators in the SPL library features the ``RecursiveArrayIterator`` class, which traverses multi-dimensional arrays.

 Traversal of a tree or graph datastructure turns the graph into a array-like list.

 .. code-block:: php